zullum/comfyui-wan/COMFYUI_API_USAGE.md

 ### Workflow Conversion

-Your existing `Wrapper-SelfForcing-ImageToVideo-60FPS.json` workflow can be used directly with the new API by posting it to the `/v1/queue/prompt` endpoint.
+Your existing `Wrapper-SelfForcing-ImageToVideo-60FPS.json` workflow can be used directly with the new API by converting it to the proper format and posting it to the `/prompt` endpoint.

 ## Example Scripts